What self-help groups are on campus? I know of the AA meeting that is held on Tuesdays 12:15 to 1:40 PM. Please contact me at my e-mail.

 - Overeaters Anonymous

 Also, many resources can be found on the Web for self-help and support.
 It's important to seek information from reputable organizations that have a proven track record, an unbiased approach, and accurate contact information.
-A good place to start is Mental Health America (formerly the National Mental Health Association), which provides links to hundreds of organizations around the country.
+A good place to start is Mental Health America, which provides links to hundreds of organizations around the country.

 Just a reminder: Go Ask Alice! isn't able to answer all questions that come in, nor can responses be sent to individual e-mail boxes.
 E-mail addresses on the questions that are submitted via the Web site are scrambled en route to protect readers' privacy, and any identifying information included in the text of questions is edited out for the same reason.
 To learn more about how Go Ask Alice! works, read the About Alice! page.